 Screen sharing is an essential feature in Google Meet.
 From presentations to brainstorming, varied purposes demand that we become familiar with this useful feature.
 While the process is not as difficult as one might think, there are a few aspects that one must be careful about.
 Here’s everything you need to know about how to share screen on Google Meet.

-In the meeting, click on the Present now option which is present on the bottom right side of the screen.
+In the meeting, click on the Present icon which is present at the bottom among other meeting controls.

 Three options will present themselves upon clicking Present now, Your entire screen, A window, and A tab.
 Let’s take a look at each one of them.
 You can then select the one that best fits your requirements.